Festus Memorial Airport: Facilities and aircraft

 For the 12-month period ending December 31, 2019, the airport had 9,006 individual operations, an average of 25 per day: 99.9% general aviation and <0.1% military.
 At that time there were 25 aircraft based at this airport: 24 single-engine aircraft based at this airport, and one multi-engine aircraft.
 This airport is permanently closed as of January 2023.

+Permanent closure

+In August 2022, after months of rumors it was announced that the owner of the property that the airport was situated on was selling the property to develop a new industrial district.
+The airport closed on September 27, 2022.
+More than 20 air frames had to be relocated from hangars due to the closure, and there is currently not an airport in Jefferson County.

+Industrial Park

+Jefferson County will put up $7.25 million dollars to fund necessary infrastructure for the industrial project, dubbed Project Redbird, while Crystal City council members voted to annex property necessary for the project.